erikbrinkman/d3-dag/README.md

   combine the children/parents with the data for the link.
 The build link data into the design of the dag and removes the messy handling of the fact that data was tacked on.
+- `points` was moved from a property on linkData to its own top level link property, since it's somewhat required to be there and shouldn't be mutating user supplied data.
 - `copy`, `reverse`, and `equal` have been removed as the new structure made them hard to support, as DAGs are viewed more immutably now.
 Support could potentially be added back.